top of page

 Search

-OSHA requires employers to protect workers from falls into open pits under 29 CFR 1910.28.
-For pits 4 feet or deeper, employers must provide covers, guardrail systems, travel restraints, or personal fall arrest systems.
+Open pits pose significant risks.
+OSHA mandates that employers protect workers from falls into these hazards under 29 CFR 1910.28.
+For pits that are 4 feet or deeper, employers must provide covers, guardrail systems, travel restraints, or personal fall arrest systems.
 For pits less than 4 feet deep, covers or guardrails are required.
-Service and repair pits under 10 feet deep may qualify for a limited exception under 1910.28(b)(8) — but that exception comes with strict conditions most facilities struggle to maintain.
+Service and repair pits under 10 feet deep may qualify for a limited exception under 1910.28(b)(8).
+However, this exception comes with strict conditions that many facilities struggle to maintain.

 Where the Requirements Live